 This gaseous creature appears to be a small, dense cloud of green vapor.
 This cloud does not expand and dissipate, rather it moves together with a rolling, churning motion maintaining the coherency of a single well-defined cloud.

 The mist horror's body is a gaseous creature composed of highly charged metallic particles that float suspended in a magnetic field.
 The mist horror uses ambient magnetic fields in the environment to move about.
 Electromagnetic signals carried between the charged particles form a rudimentary neural net, in effect, a brain.

 The mist horror feeds on the life energy of others.
 Its usual mode of attack involves bodily surrounding a creature and draining all magical and spiritual energies from the creatures with millions of tiny bursts of anti-magic.
 Because of its magnetic nature, the mist horror tends to avoid opponents that are clad in heavy metal armor and will stay far away from lodestones or anything electrically charged.
-A very strong electric charge such as a lightning bolt will kill it.
+It is highly susceptible to electrical attack.
+A very strong electric charge may stun it.
+A lightning bolt will kill it.
+Fire is somewhat effective and will damage the creature.
+A mist horror will actively avoid fire.
+Cold, acid, gas and paralyzation have no effect on it.
+Neither does any form of mind affecting magic.
 The mist horror is a slow moving creature and will use stealth to sneak up on victims.
 It often attacks sleeping creatures.

 Because mist horrors feed on life energy itself, it tends to stay in regions where life energy is abundant... usually dense forests.
 When hungry, a mist horror will often feed on a tree, absorbing the life energy of the tree slowly, causing it to wilt.
 Once the tree has expired, it will move on to another.
 A group of shriveled trees is a sure sign of a mist horror nearby.